netbox-community/go-netbox/docs/NotificationGroup.md

 ### NewNotificationGroup

-`func NewNotificationGroup(id int32, url string, display string, displayUrl string, name string, ) *NotificationGroup`
+`func NewNotificationGroup(id int32, url string, display string, name string, ) *NotificationGroup`

 NewNotificationGroup instantiates a new NotificationGroup object This constructor will assign default values to properties that have it defined,